approvals/ApprovalTests.Python/docs/how_to/log_method_parameter_values.md

 <!-- endSnippet -->

 ## Logging Inputs and Outputs
-To log the values at both entrance to the method and exit from the method, you can pass in a formatted **in a lambda**.
+To log the values at both entrance to the method and exit from the method, you can pass in a formatted string **in a lambda**.
 Here is an example:

 <!-- snippet: method_with_inputs_and_outputs -->